 6) The Fabulous Race - Author's note.
 Clou, Clovis, Clodoald, Louis.

-7) The first book of Kings (VI, 5, 6, 8) refers to the construction of Solomon's temple; After referring to the portico, he called the 'holy place' (liikal) and the 'very holy place' (debhir), i.e. the room the deepest of the temple.
+7) The first book of Kings (VI, 5, 6, 8) refers to the construction of Solomon's temple; after referring to the portico, he called the 'holy place' (liikal) and the 'very holy place' (debhir), i.e. the room of the deepest [part] of the temple.
 It was accessed on the floor by a turning staircase.
 So in the Bible, there are three rooms and the middle one is just a central piece.

 8) O.Wirth.

+9) Stenay chevron's allowed decryption of the mysterious inscription.
 Note: Nowadays a stele has been rebuilt to replace the destroyed one and is located in a room of the Museum of Stenay thanks to the courageous effort of its curator.

 10) Note: The parchments of Queen Blanche were rediscovered in 1955 at Mrs James, niece of the Abbé Béranger Saunière, as proves the official records.